-My toddler son’s ideal schedule includes lots of milk, snacks, free play, supervised play, sensory activities, and hugs.
+My 2 year old toddler's ideal schedule includes lots of milk, snacks, free play, supervised play, sensory activities, and hugs.
 Does this schedule look anything like the schedule for your two year old toddler?

 As a first time mom, there was a lot of trial and error in the first two years of my son's life.
 And lots of googling (I'm not the only one, right?).
 It took us a while to get into a consistent routine.
 I'm talking over a year.

 If you're new here, this blog is about an extremely picky eater little boy who's had trouble gaining weight most of his life because of his eating issues.
 So a lot of our day revolves around trying to feed him and give him milk to get as many calories into him as possible.
 But doesn't every toddler's schedule revolve around snacks anyway?
 So maybe it's not that different.

 By the way, you might be interested in these other blog posts:

 - Free Printable Schedule - a visual picture schedule to help your toddler move from activity to activity and to encourage quiet play